rockroman/PP3_The_Coach/README.md

 <hr>

 - OOP(object oriented programming) was implemented in certain parts of this programm
-- classes -- One class was used to create all players with certain attributes(name,age,weight,height), and method that calculates active metabolic rate of each player.
+- Classes -- One class was used to create all players with certain attributes(name,age,weight,height), and method that calculates active metabolic rate of each player.
-- lists -- usage of lists in program is quite often because most of operations and calculations required repetition and iteration multiple times.
+- Lists -- usage of lists in program is quite often because most of operations and calculations required repetition and iteration multiple times.
-- google sheets API - used to manipulate data(CRUD- create ,read update and delete)
+- Google sheets API - used to manipulate data(CRUD- create ,read update and delete)
 - Calorie ninjas API - used to retrieve caloric value from users input

 ## Technologies Used